Karen Miller Russell

 Jim Kennedy New Media Professor

 About: Karen Miller Russell is Associate Professor, teaching public relations and media history at Grady College.
-She is editor of the Journal of Public Relations Research.
+She edited the Journal of Public Relations Research from 2010-2015.

 Ph.D., Mass Communication, University of Wisconsin-Madison